 Notwithstanding the foregoing, if the Superintendent's employment with the District is terminated for any reason, he shall be entitled to only the vested portion of the 403(b) Annuity as of the date of such termination and shall forfeit any unvested portion.

-The Associate Superintendent of Fiscal and Human Resources shall be authorized to take the actions necessary to establish the 403(b) Annuity, and to appropriate the funds necessary to execute this provision of this contract.
+The Chief Financial Officer shall be authorized to take the actions necessary to establish the 403(b) Annuity, and to appropriate the funds necessary to execute this provision of this contract.